OpenAssistantGPT/chatbot-sdk/CONTRIBUTING.md

 1. **Check the Issue Tracker**: Similar to bug reports, please check if someone else has already suggested the enhancement.
 If so, feel free to add your thoughts to the existing issue.
 2. **Create a New Issue**: If your enhancement hasn't been suggested yet, create a new issue.
 Provide a detailed description of your suggested enhancement and how it would benefit the project.

-## Improving Documentation

-Documentation is crucial for understanding and using our project effectively.
-You can find the content of our docs under [`content`](https://github.com/vercel/ai/tree/main/content).

-To fix smaller typos, you can edit the code directly in GitHub or use Github.dev (press `.` in Github).

-If you want to make larger changes, please check out the Code Contributions section below.
-It also explains how to fix prettier issues that you might encounter during your docs changes.

 ## Code Contributions

 We welcome your contributions to our code and documentation.
 Here's how you can contribute: